Nuclear Power...It is safe....Really....Trust them.

 "It's these four steam generators that either have, or are susceptible to, this type of problem," Collins said, referring to the unusual damage caused when alloy tubes vibrate and rattle against each other or brackets that hold them in place.

 "It's not too hard to frame up the problem," he added.
-"The answers are very difficult, or they already would have emerged."

 What's at issue is why so many tubes degraded so quickly, when the design changes were intended to improve the plant's performance and longevity.